• info@closeupinitiative.org

 40 YEARS OF SILENCE

-Zainab Al-Hariri and Maythem Ridha, IRAQ
+Zainab Al-Hariri and Maythem Ridha

 After years in exile, Zainab Al-Hariri returns to her homeland of Iraq, to uncover the circumstances surrounding her father’s involvement in a plot to assassinate Saddam Hussein, and his subsequent arrest and execution decades earlier.
 As Zainab confronts the past and unravels the history of a despotic regime, what will she discover about the man she loved and lost?